stograde/stograde/docs/GETTING_STARTED.md

 ### SSH Key

-The terminal you are using must have the SSH key at ~/.ssh/id_rsa.pub registered with StoGit.
+The terminal you are using must have the SSH key at `~/.ssh/id_rsa.pub` registered with StoGit.
 Otherwise you will get `[Errno 2] No such file or directory: '...'` in each line of the chart.
+If your terminal doesn't have an SSH key yet, you can create one with `ssh-keygen`.
+Leave the prompts blank to add a SSH key in the default location (`~/.ssh/id_rsa.pub`) and with no password.

 ### Trusted Source